On Saturday 13th May members of the Nancy Blackett Trust hosted an Arthur Ransome Jamboree at Pin Mill in Suffolk.

 This VisitEngland event was great fun.
 There was a geo-caching route along the footpath from Shotley to Pin Mill.
-Marine artists Claudia Myatt and Christine Bryant hosted drop-in sessions on the riverside where the Rabble Chorus were singing.
+Marine artists Claudia Myatt and Christine Bryant hosted drop-in sessions on the riverside where visitors could also find the Rabble Chorus singing.

 ~Mugs with artwork by Claudia Myatt sold in aid of the Nancy Blackett Trust~

 There was an outdoor installation of old Pin Mill images enabling you to look back in time.
 These were taken by Arthur Ransome himself of the building of his boat Selina King at King’s boatyard nearby.
-It’s the first public exhibition of these pictures ever seen and will continue to be on show at the Pin Mill Studio.
+It was the first public exhibition of these pictures ever seen and was appreciate by the hundreds of visitors who turned up.

 The Vintage Mobile Cinema, as seen on BBC Television’s Reel History of Britain, screened unique archive film of Pin Mill and Shotley.

 ~The Nancy Blackett in her 85th year~

 A Pin Mill ‘Wooden Boat’ race was held along the stream leading down to the river and you could take a ride on the Victorian swing boats on the Common as in years gone by.
 There was a ‘pirates and seafarers’ fancy dress competition for children and an Arthur Ransome lookalike competition (pipe and moustache) along with stalls and sideshows from local groups, charities and organisations.

 Live music, including shanties from Pin Mill favourites, High Water Mark and a performance of We Didn’t Mean to go to Sea by pupils from Holbrook Academy who entertained visitors while cream teas, a barbecue and refreshments were served at the Butt and Oyster and Pin Mill Sailing Club.